Dorothy Hastings: Maid of Honour and masques at court

 Dorothy Hastings was a Maid of Honour to Queen Elizabeth.
 She was probably the Lady Dorothy or "Lady Dougherty" who danced in the masque at the marriage of Anne Russell and Lord Herbert in June 1600.
 The other dancers, led by Mary Fitton, were Mistress Onslow, Mistress Carey, Elizabeth Southwell, Bess Russell, Mistress Darcy, and Blanche Somerset.
 They wore skirts of cloth of silver, waiscoats embroidered with coloured silks and silver and gold thread, mantles of carnation taffeta, and "loose hair about their shoulders" which was also "curiously knotted and interlaced".

 At the Harefield Entertainment in 1602, Dorothy Hastings was given a bodkin, a jewelled hair-pin, with the lines, "Even with this bodkin you may live unharmed: Your beauty with your virtues so well armed".
 Around this time Sir John Holles tried without success to arrange a marriage for her with Robert Bertie, Lord Willoughby.
 Willoughby, who was in Siena, was clearly surprised by Holles's approach, and thought he was misinformed about his acquaintance with Dorothy, who he only knew at court where it was usual "to spend some hours with the ladies" and they had no "extraordinary liking".
 Holles was acting at the insistence of Dorothy's mother, who urged him to try again six months later when Willoughby returned to London.
-In 1605 there was a rumour that Willoughy would marry the queen's Maid of Honour, Mary Gargrave, but he married Elizabeth Montagu instead.
+In 1605 there was a rumour that Willoughby would marry the queen's Maid of Honour, Mary Gargrave, but he married Elizabeth Montagu instead.